 Anthony Howard-Crow, a 32-year-old photographer, online trainer, YouTuber and serial stunt dieter in Loveland, Colorado, first appeared on the pages of the biggest fitness publishers after MH told about his newest diet stunt.

 As he explains in one of his videos, he started a YouTube channel called Abs & Ice Cream back in 2011.
+Undoubtedly, the sheer shock value of his channel brought in many views.
+Many YouTubers have to buy views nowadays, for reasons explained at Tinkapp which you can Visit here, but due to the nature of his videos, it’s expected Anthony grew organically.

 His original stunt was a 30-day diet in which he got 50 percent of his daily calories from ice cream.
 A new job forced him to cut the plan short, but he felt he proved his point by losing 2 pounds a week and finishing the experiment with impressive abs.
+Despite cutting the challenge short, the video went viral thanks to being able to buy cheap youtube likes.
+This is something anyone with any aspirations of going viral should really be considering.

 More recently he completed an all-fast-food diet for 30 days.
 Once again he lost 2 pounds a week and got shredded.